Women’s Initiatives Committee

 - State-of-the-art leave polices for new parents: 18 weeks of paid primary caregiver leave and 4 weeks of secondary caregiver leave.

 - Flexible work policy.
-The firm makes flexible work options that recognize the needs of a growing family available to lawyers returning from parental leave to facilitate the transition back to work.
+The firm makes flexible work options available to lawyers returning from parental leave to facilitate the transition back to work.
 Lawyers returning from primary or secondary caregiver leave may opt to work remotely, work on a reduced hours schedule, or request extended unpaid leave from the firm.
 Additionally, to support lawyers who want to strike a different balance in their lives, whether on account of family or other circumstances, alternative work arrangements outside of these options will be considered by the firm on a case-by-case basis.

 - The firm offers back-up emergency child care at several locations, including within one block from the New York office, and also offers at-home options.

-The firm, and its partners and employees individually, support and participate in a wide variety of local and national organizations that focus on women’s concerns.
+The firm, and its partners and employees individually, support and participate in a wide variety of local and national organizations that support women and girls in the community.
 Examples of organizations and events that Cahill lawyers have provided pro bono and/or financial support include the following: